Flood Warning issued for Hinds, Warren by NWS - News Break

 Flood Warning issued for Hinds, Warren by NWS

-Effective: 2021-06-23 10:01:00 CDT Expires: 2021-06-25 10:32:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-22 08:49:00 CDT Expires: 2021-06-24 19:34:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening between 8 PM and 10 PM CDT.
-Target Area: Hinds; Warren The Flood Warning is extended for the following rivers in Mississippi Big Black River Near Bovina affecting Warren and Hinds Counties.
-The Flood Warning is now in effect until late Friday morning The Flood Warning continues for the Big Black River Near Bovina. * Until Friday morning. * At 9:15 AM CDT Wednesday the stage was 34.3 feet. * Flood stage is 28.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage by early Friday morning.
-Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Thu Fri Sat Big Black River Bovina 28.0 34.3 Wed 9 am CDT 31.8 25.8 21.0alerts.weather.gov
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 800 PM CDT.
+Target Area: Hinds; Warren The Flood Warning continues for the following rivers in Mississippi Big Black River Near Bovina affecting Warren and Hinds Counties.
+Big Black River Near Bentonia affecting Madison and Yazoo Counties.
+The Flood Warning is now in effect until Thursday evening The Flood Warning continues for the Big Black River Near Bovina. * Until Thursday evening. * At 8:15 AM CDT Tuesday the stage was 35.4 feet. * Flood stage is 28.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage early Thursday morning.
+Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Wed Thu Fri Big Black River Bovina 28.0 35.4 Tue 8 am CDT 33.2 26.1 19.9alerts.weather.gov